-Welcome to the Arran Natural History Society’s website about Arran Wildlife!
+Welcome to the Arran Natural History Society

 The Isle of Arran is home to over 900 species of flowering plant, 45 ferns, 21 species of butterfly have been recorded and over 250 species of bird.
 From the sea to the beaches, through woods, moors and up to the mountains, Arran’s 167miles ² offers plenty of opportunities to watch wildlife.

 We meet between September and April, at 8pm, usually on the first Thursday of the month at the Rangers Centre, Brodick Country Park when we have a variety of speakers.

 Each year we publish the Arran Bird Report, and have other publications that can be purchased on line.

 Membership can also be renewed or bought on line.

 Photography competition for young people

 In memory of Audrey Walters who was passionate about Arran's natural history.
 The competition aim is to promote the interest young people have in their local environment and wildlife.

 There are two age categories (at closing date of competition) Under 18 years and Under 12 years.

 Entrants can submit up to 3 images of any Arran flora or fauna, taken on the island between 1st December 2015 - 30th November 2016.